How ESCAPE_NET aims to improve SCA management

 Sudden cardiac arrest (SCA) causes ~20% of all deaths in Europe.
 SCA is lethal within minutes if left untreated and survival rates are presently only 5-20%.
-Therefore, there is a large medical need to improve SCA prevention and treatment.
+ESCAPE_NET is addressing the large medical need to improve SCA prevention and treatment.

 - Building a unique and growing database of >100.000 (DNA) samples including >20.000 SCA patient samples, by combining existing European databases and infrastructures.